 ACE is coordinated and led by older MIT students (often ACE alumni) who plan and train throughout the spring and summer to be coordinators and counselors.

 - Sorting food donations at the Greater Boston Food Bank

 - Organizing school supplies for an educational organization

 - Volunteering at community health and art centers

 - Engaging in activities that explore hunger, gender, and cultural issues

 - Learning from locals about the social issues facing our community

 - Getting the inside scoop on acclimating and thriving at MIT from a team of student counselors

-- Touring Cambridge and Boston’s diverse and fascinating neighborhoods
+- Touring Cambridge and Boston’s diverse, culturally-rich neighborhoods

 - Eating froyo, hanging out, and watching movies together